Engineering is the ultimate field for problem-solving and innovation.

 At UTS you can choose an engineering major which is best suited to your passions and interests.
 Explore the majors listed below and how they will take you on that journey.

-All domestic students in the Bachelor of Engineering (Honours) Diploma in Professional Engineering Practice and international students in the Bachelor of Engineering (Honours) must select a specific major or the Flexible major.
+All students in the Bachelor of Engineering (Honours) Diploma in Professional Engineering Practice and the Bachelor of Engineering (Honours) select a major at the time of application to the course.

 Biomedical engineers design and develop medical-related products and systems with the ultimate objective of improving our quality of life.
 Many of them work in major hospitals in selecting, operating and maintaining the very complex engineering infrastructure in our hospitals including artificial organs, prosthetics and wearable health devices.